-The Reading the Mind in the Eyes Test (RMET; Baron-Cohen, Wheelwright, Hill, Raste & Plumb, 2001) was formulated as an advanced theory of mind test to assess one’s ability to attribute mental states of another person, and was administered in the present study given previous reports of theory of mind and emotional facial recognition impairments in alexithymia (Demers & Koven, 2015; Grynberg et al., 2012).
-RMET performance has also been reported to be impaired in alcohol dependence (Maurage et al., 2011), a disorder in which over half of sufferers have high levels of alexithymia (Thorberg, Young, Sullivan & Lyvers, 2009).
-Clients undergoing residential treatment for a wide range of substance use disorders were recently found to show high TAS-20 alexithymia scores (Lyvers, Hinton et al., 2014) as well as elevated signs of frontal lobe dysfunction as indexed by the FrSBe.
-In non-clinical samples of young adults, higher scores on the TAS-20 index of alexithymia are associated with heavier and riskier alcohol consumption (e.g., Lyvers, Onuoha, Thorberg & Samios, 2012), suggesting that trait alexithymia is a risk factor for problematic drinking.
-However, Maurage et al. found that the impaired RMET performance of those with alcohol dependence was independent of alexithymia and other trait factors, and thus was attributed to chronic heavy drinking.
-For this reason, alcohol intake was taken into account in the present study, which administered the TAS-20 and RMET to determine whether TAS-20 alexithymia predicted RMET facial emotion recognition scores independent of alcohol use in a non-clinical sample.
+The Reading the Mind in the Eyes Test (RMET; Baron-Cohen, Wheelwright, Hill, Raste, & Plumb, 2001) was formulated as an advanced theory of mind test to assess one’s ability to attribute mental states of another person, and it was administered in the present study,STET in light of previous reports of theory of mind and emotional facial recognition impairments in alexithymia (Demers & Koven, 2015; Grynberg et al., 2012).
+RMET performance has also been reported to be impaired in alcohol dependence (Maurage et al., 2011), a disorder in which more than half of sufferers have high levels of alexithymia (Thorberg et al., 2009).
+Clients undergoing residential treatment for a wide range of substance use disorders were recently found to show high TAS-20 alexithymia scores (Lyvers, Hinton, et al., 2014) and elevated signs of frontal lobe dysfunction as indexed by the FrSBe.
+In nonclinical samples of young adults, higher scores on the TAS-20 index of alexithymia are associated with heavier and riskier alcohol consumption (e.g., Lyvers, Onuoha, Thorberg, & Samios, 2012), suggesting that trait alexithymia is a risk factor for problematic drinking.
+However, Maurage et al. found that the impaired RMET performance of those with alcohol dependence was independent of alexithymia and other trait factors and thus was attributed to chronic heavy drinking.
+For this reason, alcohol intake was taken into account in the present study, which administered the TAS-20 and RMET to determine whether TAS-20 alexithymia predicted RMET facial emotion recognition scores independent of alcohol use in a nonclinical sample.
 The Alcohol Use Disorders Identification Test (AUDIT; Babor, Higgins-Biddle, Saunders, & Monteiro, 1992) was administered as an index of alcohol consumption.

-A further issue addressed in the present study was whether deficits in facial emotion recognition associated with alexithymia are accompanied by lower emotional empathy.
-Previous research has indicated emotional empathy deficits in alexithymia (Grynberg et al., 2010).
-As in the Grynberg et al. study the present study assessed empathy by administering the Interpersonal Reactivity Index (IRI; Davis, 1994), which measures both cognitive and emotional aspects of empathy.
-Of primary interest in the present context was the Empathic Concern (EC) subscale as an index of emotional empathy.
-Recently Demers and Koven (2015) reported that the externally oriented thinking (EOT) subscale of the TAS-20, an index of concrete thinking, uniquely predicted variance in both affective theory of mind as indexed by RMET as well as emotional empathy, hence the present investigation examined relationships of the EOT facet of alexithymia with both the EC measure of emotional empathy and the RMET measure of facial emotion recognition.
+Another issue addressed in the present study was whether deficits in facial emotion recognition associated with alexithymia are accompanied by lower emotional empathy.
+Previous research has indicated emotional empathy deficits in alexithymia (Grynberg, Luminet, Corneille, Grezes, & Berthoz, 2010).
+As in the Grynberg et al. study, the present study assessed empathy by administering the Interpersonal Reactivity Index (IRI; Davis, 1994), which measures both cognitive and emotional aspects of empathy.
+Of primary interest in the present context was the empathic concern (EC) subscale as an index of emotional empathy.
+Recently Demers and Koven (2015) reported that the externally oriented thinking (EOT) subscale of the TAS-20, an index of concrete thinking, uniquely predicted variance in both affective theory of mind as indexed by RMET and emotional empathy; therefore, the present investigation examined relationships of the EOT facet of alexithymia with both the EC measure of emotional empathy and the RMET measure of facial emotion recognition.

-Based on the previous research cited above, we expected to find positive associations of TAS-20 total alexithymia scores with the DASS-21 negative mood index as well as the AUDIT measure of alcohol use, and a negative relationship of alexithymia scores with perceived ability to self-regulate negative moods as measured by the NMRS.
-The relationship between TAS-20 and negative moods as assessed by DASS-21 was expected to be fully mediated by NMRS based on the notion that alexithymia is associated with difficulties in emotional self-regulation.
-Further, we predicted that total TAS-20 alexithymia scores, and the externally oriented thinking (EOT) subscale scores in particular, would be negatively related to both facial emotion recognition (RMET scores) and emotional empathy (EC scores) as a unique predictor, given the findings recently reported by Demers and Koven (2015).
+Based on the previous research cited earlier, we expected to find positive associations of TAS-20 total alexithymia scores with the DASS-21 negative mood index and the AUDIT measure of alcohol useSTET and a negative relationship of alexithymia scores with perceived ability to self-regulate negative moods as measured by the NMRS.
+The relationship between TAS-20 and negative moods as assessed by DASS-21 was expected to be fully mediated by NMRS, based on the notion that alexithymia is associated with difficulties in emotional self-regulation.
+Furthermore, we predicted that total TAS-20 alexithymia scores, and the EOT subscale scores in particular, would be negatively related to both facial emotion recognition (RMET scores) and emotional empathy (EC scores) as a unique predictor, given the findings recently reported by Demers and Koven (2015).

-<T1HD>
+<T1HD>EXPERIMENT

 <T2HD>METHOD